MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 ### Data synchronization failure

 Data synchronization can fail if your Delta folder data was deleted and then recreated.
-Or if Customer Insights - Data couldn't connect to your Delta folders for an extended period while the versions advanced so the folder versions are no longer available when connection is restored.
+Or if Customer Insights - Data couldn't connect to your Delta folders for an extended period while the versions advanced.
 To minimize the impact where an intermittent data pipeline failure creates the need for a full refresh, we recommend you maintain a reasonable history backlog, such as 15 days.

 ## Next steps